 Part I provides a brief overview of recent scientific evidence of climate change and observed and anticipated changes in weather patterns.
 Part II traces the history and application of force majeure.
 Part III explores force majeure as a contractual concept, examining how parties define force majeure events and under what conditions courts add judicially-created requirements of unforeseeability, diligence and causation.
-Part IV examines the force majeure provisions contained in three commonly-used form construction contracts: the American Institute of Architects ("AIA"), the Engineers Joint Contract Documents Committee ("EJCDC"), and the ConsensusDocs Contracts.
+Part IV examines the force majeure provisions contained in three commonly-used form construction contracts: the American Institute of Architects ("AIA"), the Engineers Joint Contract Documents Committee ("EJCDC"), and the Consensus DOCS Contracts.
 It also analyzes the Federal Acquisition Regulations (applicable to federal public contracts) and the Army Corps of Engineers' agency-specific approach to force majeure clauses.
 Part V examines how changing weather patterns will affect the established application of force majeure, particularly in the areas of: (1) defining abnormal weather, (2) foreseeability, and (3) necessary mitigation factors.
 The Article concludes by identifying existing contractual and litigation approaches that can deal most successfully with changing weather patterns and making concrete suggestions for parties to address force majeure issues in contract negotiations.

-I. The Science of Climate Change 1
+I. The Science of Climate Change2

-In recent years, changing weather patterns have become more obvious and more troubling.
-2 "Climate change" is defined as "any significant change" in the climate over an extended period (decades or longer), whether measured in changes of temperature, precipitation, wind or other atmospheric conditions.
-3 According to the United Nations Intergovernmental Panel on Climate Change, "as Earth's average temperature has increased, some weather phenomena have become more frequent and intense (e.g., heat waves and heavy downpours), while others have become less frequent and intense (e.g., extreme cold events)."
-4 Catastrophic events such as hurricanes have increased in frequency and intensity over the past 20 years as the sea surface temperatures (especially in the Atlantic) have risen.
-5 "Tropical storm and hurricane frequencies vary considerably from year to year, but evidence suggests substantial increases in intensity and duration since the 1970s."
-6 For example, the average number of Category 4 and 5 hurricanes per year has increased by approximately 75% since 1970.
-7 Similarly, the number of heat waves worldwide per year has increased since the 1950s, and some areas have seen an increased number of heavy rain events that lead to flooding.
-8
+In recent years, changing weather patterns have become more obvious and more troubling.3 "Climate change" is defined as "any significant change" in the climate over an extended period (decades or longer), whether measured in changes of temperature, precipitation, wind or other atmospheric conditions.4 According to the United Nations Intergovernmental Panel on Climate Change, "as Earth's average temperature has increased, some weather phenomena have become more frequent and intense (e.g., heat waves and heavy downpours), while others have become less frequent and intense (e.g., extreme cold events)."5 Catastrophic events such as hurricanes have increased in frequency and intensity over the past 20 years as the sea surface temperatures (especially in the Atlantic) have risen.6 "Tropical storm and hurricane frequencies is the leading international body for the assessment of climate change.
+It was established by the United Nations Environment Programme (UNEP) and the World Meteorological Organization (WMO) to provide the world with a clear scientific view on the current state of knowledge in climate change and its potential environmental and socio-economic impacts.
+The IPCC is a scientific body.
+It reviews and assesses the most recent scientific, technical and socio-economic information produced worldwide relevant to the understanding of climate change.